 The pasta here is cooked to order, so allow a little time, and pay the extra few bucks for the fresh pasta — it’s worth it.
 If you like veal, there are more than half a dozen veal dishes here, in addition to seafood and chicken dishes.

 Pro Tip: Al Dente is your go-to spot if you’re looking for gluten-free options, including gluten-free bread.
+There are a lot of great food stops in the Boston’s North End Neighborhood.

 6. Mamma Maria

-In a neighborhood that can seem particularly crowded (the North End was the most densely populated neighborhood in the mid-1700s, and today, its population hovers around 10,000, give or take), Mamma Maria enjoys a rare gift of breathing room.
+In a neighborhood that can seem particularly crowded (Boston’s North End was the most densely populated neighborhood in the mid-1700s, and today, its population hovers around 10,000, give or take), Mamma Maria enjoys a rare gift of breathing room.
 Perched at the top of North Square just steps from Paul Revere’s home-turned-museum, the restaurant boasts a picture-perfect exterior with colorful blooms cascading from the window boxes and architectural details as far as the eye can see.

 What To Order At Mamma Maria